dart-lang/language/working/2364 - primary constructors/feature-specification.md

   DeltaPoint(this.x, int delta): y = x + delta;
 }

+// Using an declaring body constructor. class DeltaPoint {
+  final int y;
+  this(final int x, int delta) : y = x + delta;
+}

+// Using a primary constructor with a body part. class DeltaPoint(final int x, int delta) {
+  final int y;
+  this : y = x + delta;
+}

-// Using a primary constructor. class DeltaPoint(final int x, int delta) {
+// Using a primary constructor and the associated new scoping. class DeltaPoint(final int x, int delta) {
   final int y = x + delta;
 }
 ```

+When there is a primary constructor, we can allow the initializing
+expressions of non-late instance variables to access the constructor
-This is possible because it is guaranteed that the non-late initializers
+parameters because it is guaranteed that the non-late initializers are
-are evaluated during the execution of the declaring header constructor,
+evaluated during the execution of the declaring header constructor, such
-such that the value of a variable like `delta` is only used at a point in
+that the value of a variable like `delta` is only used at a point in time
-time where it exists.
+where it exists.

-This can only work if the declaring header constructor is guaranteed to be
+This can only work if the primary constructor is guaranteed to be
 executed.
 Hence the rule, mentioned above, that there cannot be any other
-non-redirecting generative constructors in a class that has a declaring
+non-redirecting generative constructors in a class that has a primary
-header constructor.
+constructor.

 This further motivates the special terminology where a declaring header
 constructor is known as a primary constructor as well: The _primary_